EliasIsaiah/bio-tracker/README.md

 Technologies:
 * Database: Kintone

-Using Kintone a database can be quickly spun up with all of the different fields that are required for tracking the specimens’ status.
+    Kintone databases can be quickly spun up with all of the different fields that are required for tracking the specimens’ status.
-The database can be queried by the client via Kintone’s RESTful API without much work done on the developer’s end, which is convenient.
+    The database is accessed via Kintone’s convenient RESTful API.

 * Back End: Python (Django)

-Chosen for stability as Python is more stable than the other likely alternative Node.js Python is well supported in the scientific community, which will be a boon for integrating further features as the project grows
+    Python is more stable than the other likely alternative Node.js.
+    Python is also popular in the scientific community, which is the likely demographic for the application.

 * Front End: Vue.js

-Vue is chosen for its ease of use and rapid development.
+    Vue is chosen for its ease of use and rapid development cycle capabilities.

 UI Mockup:
 ![UI PoC](https://images-images-images.s3.amazonaws.com/rough_ui.gif)